Teresa Maryańska

 Teresa Maryańska (1937 – 3 October 2019) was a Polish paleontologist who specialized in Mongolian dinosaurs, particularly pachycephalosaurians and ankylosaurians.
-Peter Dodson (1998 p.
-9) states that in 1974 Maryanska together with Halszka Osmólska were among the first "women to describe new kinds of dinosaurs".
 She is considered not only as one of Poland's but also one of the world's leading experts on dinosaurs.

+Career

-A member of the 1964, 1965, 1970, and 1971 Polish–Mongolian expeditions to the Gobi Desert, she has described many finds from these rocks, often with Halszka Osmólska.
-Among the dinosaurs she has described are:
+Initially, Mary's studies were regarding invertebrate paleontology.
+However, she became a member of the 1964, 1965, 1970, and 1971 Polish–Mongolian expeditions to the Gobi Desert, and changed her focus.
+She described many finds from these fossils, often with Halszka Osmólska.

+In 1974, Maryanska and Halszka Osmólska were among the first "women to describe new kinds of dinosaurs".

+Since 1961, Maryańska was affiliated with the Muzeum Ziemi of the Polska Akademia Nauk and was vice-director there from 1976 to 2006, when she retired.

+Some of the dinosaurs she described: